Merseburg: Sights

 Among the notable buildings of Merseburg are the Merseburg Cathedral of St John the Baptist (founded 1015, rebuilt in the 13th and 16th centuries) and the episcopal palace (15th century).
 The cathedral-and-palace ensemble also features a palace garden.

 Other sights include the Merseburg House of Trades with a cultural stage and the German Museum of Chemistry, Merseburg.

 Arts and culture

 The Merseburg Palace Festival with the Historical Pageant, the International Palace-Moat Concerts, Merseburg Organ Days and the Puppet Show Festival Week are events celebrated every year.

 Transport

 Merseburg station is located on the Halle–Bebra railway.
-Leipzig/Halle Airport is just 25 kilometers away.
+Leipzig/Halle Airport is 25 kilometers away.

 Merseburg is connected with the Halle (Saale) tramway network.
 A tram ride from Halle's city centre to Merseburg takes about 50 minutes.